Firework (song): Synopsis

 Perry opens the video gazing down upon the city from a balcony.
 As she sings into the night, fireworks burst from her soul and soon inspire young people throughout the city to overcome their fears and insecurities, in the process igniting their own fireworks.
 One boy confronts his parents, who are in a heated argument and upsetting his younger sister, and pushes them apart.
-A shy and overweight girl, playing the role of wallflower at a pool party, finds the courage to shed her clothes and jump in the pool with her friends.
+A shy overweight girl, playing the role of wallflower at a pool party, finds the courage to shed her clothes and jump in the pool with her friends.
 At a children's hospital, one leukemia patient proves to herself that she can publicly show herself with or without losing hair.
 Elsewhere in a club, a closeted homosexual teenage boy approaches his male friend there and kisses him.
 One struggling young performer walking home in a dark alley uses tricks from his magic act to win over a group of street toughs who were trying to rob him.
 Soon the youth of the city are converging upon the courtyard of Buda Castle, joining Perry to dance and light up the night with fireworks bursting from their own souls, as the camera pans up to the sky for their popping sounds, ending the video.